Brendan-Callahan-21/Java_Closet_Project/README.md

     A java program that simulates a closet of clothing items and creates outfits based on the chosen activities

+This Was my first freedom java project in my first ever coding class during highschool.
     The program runs through a seven day cycle.
 Each day it asks what the tempurature is, and what activities you plan on doing and gives you a list to choose from. then for each activity in the day it compiles a list of clothing items making up an outfit.
     Each outfit falls under the category of what you are doing and what the tempurature is. it also will make